BlazeUp-AI/Observal/README.md

 This detects MCP servers from your IDE config files, registers them with Observal, and wraps them with `observal-shim` for telemetry — without breaking your existing setup.
 A timestamped backup is created automatically.

+## How It Works (Simple Explanation)

+1. You use an AI coding tool like GitHub Copilot, Claude Code, or Cursor
+2. Observal sits between your IDE and the tools you use
+3. It tracks everything happening like tool calls, prompts, and outputs
+4. This data is stored and analyzed
+5. You get insights on what is working well and what needs improvement

+This helps developers and teams improve their AI-assisted coding workflow.

+## Why Use Observal?

+- Understand how AI tools behave during development
+- Identify slow or inefficient tools
+- Improve prompt quality
+- Compare different AI agents
+- Make better engineering decisions using real data

+## Who is this for?

+- Developers using AI coding tools
+- Engineering teams working on large codebases
+- Teams experimenting with AI agents
+- Anyone who wants better visibility into AI workflows

 ## The Problem

-Engineering teams using Cursor, Kiro, Claude Code, Gemini CLI, and similar agentic IDEs have no visibility into what actually happens during AI-assisted development.
-Agents call tools, activate skills, execute code in sandboxes, query knowledge graphs, and fire lifecycle hooks, but none of this is measured.
-Teams can't answer basic questions:
+Engineering teams using AI coding tools often lack visibility into what happens during development.

+They struggle to understand:

-- Which tools speed up development and which ones waste time?
+- Which tools improve productivity
-- Are prompts producing good results or causing rework?
+- Whether prompts are effective
-- Do skills actually improve code quality when they activate?
+- If skills actually improve code quality
-- Which hooks are blocking legitimate actions vs catching real issues?
+- Which hooks block or help workflows
-- Is the RAG system returning relevant context or noise?
+- Whether RAG systems provide useful context
-- How do two versions of an agent compare on real developer workflows?

-Without answers, teams can't improve their tooling.
-They guess, ship changes, and hope for the better.
+- How different agents perform in real scenarios

+Without this visibility, teams rely on guesswork instead of data-driven decisions.

 ## How It Works